Q: What age range is Fun Shack Newcastle Suitable for?

 Q: When are your busy and quieter periods?

 Our quieter periods are Monday-Friday during term time.
 Our busiest periods are weekends and school holidays.
 During these times we are usually extremely busy from 12:00pm until 3:30pm.
 So coming earlier in the day or later in the afternoon will help avoid visiting during our peak periods.
 ‘We strongly recommend you book your session online on our website before your visit to avoid disappointment – as we often sell out of spaces in advance

 Q: What should my children wear on the equipment?

 We recommend children wear clothing that covers their arms and legs.
-It is mandatory that kids remove all shoes before entering the play area and for hygiene reasons it is required that socks must be worn at all times.
+It is mandatory that kids remove all shoes before entering the activity area and for hygiene reasons it is required that socks must be worn at all times.
 We also suggest that children should remove all jewelry, badges and other sharp objects when playing in the centre.

 Q: Can my children get out of the centre unattended?
 Are they Safe?